gary-jipp/lighthouse-react-w07d01/README.md

   - useState() returns an array of 2.
 Will always see as destructured
   - Using State with our `<Input>` component
   - DevTools

-## Building our "bad" Search App
-  - using static data
-  - managed Lists using the array map() function
-  - the  data array we "have" vs the array we "want" -> map()
-  - could use a "for-of" but map() is really made for this
-  - callback from child component to pass data back up to parent